luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 // But YouTube is not "just" a social media platform.
 // Im Gegensatz zu vielen anderen social media Plattformen, ist die Interaktivität hier stark eingeschränkt.

-Even without the direct interaction between content creators and viewers, this platform provieds an easy way for almost everyone to create and share content.
+Even without the direct interaction between content creators and viewers, this platform provides an easy way for almost everyone to create and share content.
 Of course, the German parties are also taking the opportunity to be represented on the platform, albeit with varying degrees of success.
 While the audience is behind some of the more influential accounts on this platform, an examination of the content shared on YouTube allows us to examine the parties' self-representation in more detail.
-#footnote[There are some successful channels of German politicians like Sarah Wagenknecht (with 664,000 followers) or Alice Weidel (with 189,000 followers) with personal channels.
+#footnote[There are some successful channels of German politicians like Sarah Wagenknecht (with 673,000 followers) or Alice Weidel (with 292,000 followers) with personal channels (checked on February 26, 2025).
 Nevertheless, in this study we focus on the party channels.]
 This research aims to take a closer look at the use and spread of populism on YouTube by German political parties.